eoleedi/TimeTree-Exporter/README.md

 brew install eoleedi/tap/timetree-exporter
 ```

-You can also install it using pip or pipx:
+You can also install it using uvx, pip, or pipx:

 ```bash
 pip install timetree-exporter